alyayman921/ControllerToArduino/README.md

 Launch GUI3.exe

-if you want to build the app after editing the code, run the batch included and move the controller_assets folder to same folder as GUI3.exe
+if you want to build the app after editing the code, run the batch included and move the controller_assets folder into dist folder